Just 5% of fleas are found on your pet – that means that a huge 95% are in the home! Yikes!

 Outdoor cats and dogs especially those that hunt will need more regular and thorough flea control than an indoor pet or one that just steps out into the garden.
 Depending on how serious the flea infestation is, we would recommend the following action.

-- Give some instant relief with Clear Flea Tablets (available for cats & dogs) or Clear Flea Shampoo (dogs only).
+- Give some quick relief with Clear Flea Tablets (available for cats & dogs) or Clear Flea Shampoo (dogs only).

 - Follow up with a Clear Spot On, this will continue to kill fleas and ticks for around a month.
 Use Clear Plus for a 2 in 1 protection on your pet and in your home